 Ubiquitous Technology Access (UTA) Schools

 There are many forms of UTA including One-to-One (student issued take home), One-to-Classroom (core classroom stay-in-school), and Daily Checkout (student checkout stay-in-school).
-Nine schools have been selected to go to UTA status at some time during the 2019-20 school year to add to the four schools in TSD that we already maintain at UTA status (MVHS, CBMS, HPK8, and LEES).
+We currently have 14 UTA schools implemented or planned in TSD with 6 more eligible schools.

 Current and Planned UTA Schools: